shayanalis/DHS-RAG/README.md

 # DHS-RAG

-This Repository has been made Private due to sensitive infomation.
+This repository has been made private due to sensitive information.

 Please take a look at https://github.com/shayanalis/Product-management-LLM-tool